 Machine Learning – Machine learning not only refines the experience we get at Google but is also helping agencies like us with programmatic advertising, some of which we have started experimenting with our clients using Double Click.
 Its only going to get better, allowing brands and agencies to deliver relevance at scale.

 Apart from the product learnings, it was amazing for us to network and meet Google Partners from around the world and we even got to visit Googleplex and interact with product managers one on one (though we cannot share the details of these discussions yet).

 Considered one of the biggest property markets in India, Mumbai has many real estate developers trying to reach their target audience online.
 Digital Marketing is one of the primary channels to connect and engage with customers online and generate quality leads.
 Here’s a detailed report on the digital marketing strategies of the top real estate developers in Mumbai.

 Lodha Group is one of the most profitable players in India.
-They are known for making developments in residential and commercial spaces by pioneering new trends.
+They are known for making landmark developments in residential and commercial spaces and pioneering new trends.

 Projects are well showcased.

 Each project has a separate landing page with enquiry form.

 Moz rank: They have a Moz rank 42 for Domain Authority.

 Social Media Presence: